tokenshift/zync/README.md

 **`--delete`**
 Deletes all files on the remote node that no longer exist on the local node.

-**`--reverse, -r`**
-Reverses the roles of the nodes, making the local (`zync -c`) node act as the remote node and vice versa for all file resolution purposes.
-Any command output and interactive prompts will still occur at the local node.

-**`--verbose, -v`**
-Enables verbose logging.
-All file events will be output, even when no changes were made.

 **`--hash, -h`**
 Computes a checksum of potentially conflicting files rather than relying on the